datacommonsorg/docsite/bigquery/query_property_places.md

 LIMIT 1
 ```

-* Variables available for a given place, e.g. variables available for California state:
+### Variables available for a given place

+As an example, the variables available for California state:

 ```sql
 SELECT DISTINCT Obs.variable_measured AS Var